RTO-Websites/dynamic-conditions/trunk/README.txt

 = Can I show/hide elements for logged-in or logged-out users? = Yes, you can set display conditions for logged in or logged out users.
 Selecting the "user information" dynamic-tag, and set it to "user ID".
 Now check if it is empty or not.

+= Are my elements only hidden or fully removed =
+The elements will be fully removed from source code, like they are not existing.
+Only if you use the experts options to hide also wrappers or other elements, they will only be hidden with css.

 = I´m missing some dynamic tags
 We have developed an other plugin which provides some useful tags.
 You can find it here: